 - Sunday, usually of week in which October 9th falls — Fire Prevention Week: half-staff from sunrise to sunset.
 See Public Law 107-51

 - December 7 — National Pearl Harbor Remembrance Day: half-staff from sunrise to sunset

 - Upon reliable information that the current or former President, current Vice-President, current or former Chief Justice, or current Speaker of the House has died

-- Upon Presidential proclamation (see next) or your state's governor (see after)
+- Upon Presidential proclamation or proclamation by your state's governor.

 By statute, the President is requested each year to issue a proclamation requiring government buildings to half-staff the flag and inviting all the people of the US to do so as well, on Peace Officers Memorial Day, Patriot Day, and National Pearl Harbor Remembrance Day (see above).

 Section 7m of the Flag Code reads: